17 Best Horse Breeds for Dressage

 Its muscular build means it does well in various riding disciplines, including dressage, eventing, polo, and Western pleasure.
 This breed is credited with being the dominant force in establishing all modern American light horse breeds.

 Its small stature is an excellent choice for those with limited acreage or who prefer not to deal with a larger animal.
-A versatile little horse that needs minimal upkeep and stands at around 14 hands high.
+It is a versatile little horse that needs minimal upkeep and stands at around 14 hands high.

 12. Irish Draught